-- 1. Successful fulfillment of all graduate requirements of Alvernia University (see Alvernia University Graduate Catalog), - 2.
-Successfully complete the minimum number of prescribed graduate credits (120 credits) within 3 calendar years from the start of matriculation unless approved by the DPT Academic Review Committee - 3.
-Successfully complete all 6 clinical education experiences with a grade of 73% or better, - 4.
+- Successful fulfillment of all graduate requirements of Alvernia University (see Alvernia University Graduate Catalog), - Successfully complete the minimum number of prescribed graduate credits (121 credits) within 3 calendar years from the start of matriculation unless approved by the DPT Academic Review Committee - 3.
+Successfully complete all 6 clinical education experiences with a grade of "Pass", - 4.
 Successfully pass all required courses, - 5.
 Achieve a cumulative GPA of 3.0 or better, - 6.
 Successfully pass all written and practical examinations, - 7.
-Successfully pass the comprehensive examination with a 73%, or better at the conclusion of all required coursework, - 8.
+Successfully pass the comprehensive examination with a 75%, or better at the conclusion of all required coursework, - 8.
 No student will graduate with an incomplete grade in a course, - 9.
 Demonstrate strong moral character and consistently exhibit professional behavior, - 10.
 Students who have met the above criteria and plan to graduate must file a petition to graduate, as required by the University.

-The grading scale adopted by the DPT Program is congruent with graduate programs at Alvernia University.
+The grading scale adopted by the DPT Program is similar, yet more stringent, than other graduate programs within the University.
 This grading scale is included on every course syllabus.
 See "DPT Grading Scale".
 It is University policy that at the completion of a course, each student is assigned a letter grade by the primary course instructor.

 Failing Grades.
-If a student is unable to achieve a passing grade per the course syllabus the student will be dismissed from the program.
-If readmission is approved, the student will be considered to be in poor academic standing and must repeat the course and achieve a passing grade or better, per the course syllabus, in the course in order to continue within the program.
+If a student is unable to achieve a passing grade per the course syllabus, they are considered to be in poor academic standing and they must repeat the course and achieve a passing grade or better, per the course syllabus, in the course in order to continue within the program.